-So the question arises: what format do companies prefer jobseekers use when submitting credentials?
+So the question arises: what format do companies prefer job seekers use when submitting credentials?
 Is a PDF resume the way to go?
-How does this compare with a MS Word document?
+How does this compare with an MS Word document?
 And what about the once lauded .txt file format – is that now outdated?

 Many job posting instructions specify a preferred format, typically either Microsoft Word or PDF (Portable Document Format).
 PDF resumes or Word resumes sent to recruiters or hiring managers via email or uploaded to an application portal are sent as attachments, so the employer can view the document on their computer and print it out if needed.